wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 In previous chapters, we focused on learning the basic building blocks of an LLM-based application.
 We covered the basics of LLMs, prompting, testing, and using tools.
 Now, it's time to move on to more advanced topics.
 In this chapter and the ones after it, we'll focus on common patterns you can use to build more elaborate LLM-based applications.
 We'll use the knowledge learned in previous chapters to help implement the patterns.

 In this chapter, you'll learn how to use Retrieval Augmented Generation to answer questions based on internal knowledge that has not previously been trained in the LLM.
-You'll learn how to index documents for retrieval and use indexed Content in the LLMs response.
+You'll learn how to index documents for retrieval and use indexed content in the LLMs response.

 We'll cover the following topics:

 - What is Retrieval Augmented Generation (RAG)
 - Building an end-to-end RAG pipeline with Semantic Kernel
 - A practical approach to validating the RAG pipeline
-- Evaluating the RAG pattern with user research sessions
+- Evaluating the RAG pattern with user research
 - Variations on the RAG pattern

 Let's start by discussing Retrieval Augmented Generation (RAG) and learning what components are involved in this pattern.